johannburkard/Waldbeere/README.md

 Waldbeere is a tiny JavaScript to run AB and Multivariate split tests.

-Waldbeere is less than 1 KB large when gzip compressed and integrates with Google Analytics.
-Contrary to other AB and Multivariate test tools, Waldeere does not slow down your page -- there are no extra DNS or HTTP requests when using Waldbeere.
+Waldbeere is less than 1 KB when gzip compressed and integrates seamlessly with Google Analytics.
+Contrary to other AB and Multivariate test tools, Waldeere does not slow down your website -- there are no extra DNS or HTTP requests when using Waldbeere.

 ## Advantages